Fast and Adaptive Multi-agent Planning under Collaborative Temporal Logic Tasks via Poset Products: Abstract

 \section{Abstract}

-Linear Temporal Logic (LTL) formulas have been used to describe complex tasks for multi-agent systems, with both spatial and temporal constraints.
-However, since the planning complexity grows exponentially with the number of agents and the length of the task formula, existing applications are mostly limited to small artificial cases.
-To address this issue, a new planning algorithm is proposed for task formulas specified as sc-LTL formulas.
-It avoids two common bottlenecks in the model-checking-based planning methods, i.e., (i) the direct translation of the complete task formula to the associated B\"uchi automaton; and (ii) the synchronized product between the B\"uchi automaton and the transition models of all agents.
-In particular, each conjuncted sub-formula is first converted to the associated R-posets as an abstraction of the temporal dependencies among the subtasks.
-Then, an efficient algorithm is proposed to compute the product of these R-posets, which retains their dependencies and resolves potential conflicts.
-Furthermore, the proposed approach is applied to dynamic scenes where new tasks are generated online.
-It is capable of deriving the first valid plan with a polynomial time and memory complexity w.r.t. the system size and the formula length.
-Our method can plan for task formulas with a length of more than~$60$ and a system with more than $35$ agents, while most existing methods fail at the formula length of~$20$.
+Efficient coordination and planning is essential for large-scale multi-agent systems that collaborate in a shared dynamic environment.
+Heuristic search methods or learning-based approaches often lack the guarantee on correctness and performance.
+Moreover, when the collaborative tasks contain both spatial and temporal requirements, e.g., as Linear Temporal Logic (LTL) formulas, formal methods provide a verifiable framework for task planning.
+However, since the planning complexity grows exponentially with the number of agents and the length of the task formula, existing studies are mostly limited to small artificial cases.
+To address this issue, a new planning paradigm is proposed {in this work} for system-wide temporal task formulas that are released online and continually.
+It avoids two common bottlenecks in the traditional methods, i.e., (i) the direct translation of the complete task formula to the associated B\"uchi automaton; and (ii) the synchronized product between the B\"uchi automaton and the transition models of all agents.
+Instead, an adaptive planning algorithm is proposed that computes the product of relaxed partially-ordered sets (R-posets) on-the-fly, and assigns these subtasks to the agents subject to the ordering constraints.
+It is shown that the first valid plan can be derived with a polynomial time and memory complexity w.r.t. the system size and the formula length.
+Our method can take into account task formulas with a length of more than~$400$ and a fleet with more than $400$ agents, while most existing methods fail at the formula length of~$25$ within a reasonable duration.
 The proposed method is validated on large fleets of service robots in both simulation and hardware experiments.